 About The SBA

 The Student Bar Association (SBA) at American University’s Washington College of Law serves as the student government organization for the law school.
 The SBA funds organizations, plans events, and provides resources for students and student organizations.
-The SBA also represents law student interests to the Washington College of Law (WCL), American University, and the local and legal communities at large, serving as a liaison between the students, administration, faculty and public.
+The SBA also represents law student interests to the Washington College of Law (AUWCL), American University, and the local and legal communities at large, serving as a liaison between the students, administration, faculty and public.

 The SBA Constitution organizes the SBA into three branches: Executive, Legislative, and Judicial.
 Each branch has unique characteristics and responsibilities, but all are composed of current law students.